microsoft/onnxruntime-inference-examples/mobile/examples/Maui/MauiVisionSample/readme.md

 The ONNX models are included in the [Raw](MauiVisionSample/Resources/Raw) resources.

-The model bytes are loaded using OpenAppPackageFileAsync in Utils::LoadResource.
+The model bytes are loaded using `OpenAppPackageFileAsync` in `Utils::LoadResource`.
 Note that it is necessary to copy to a byte[] at runtime as the model may be compressed in the app on platforms such as Android.

-### InferenceSession
+### Microsoft.ML.OnnxRuntime.InferenceSession

-The InferenceSession reads the ONNX model bytes, optimizes the model, and handles model execution.
+The `InferenceSession` reads the ONNX model bytes, optimizes the model, and handles model execution.

-An InferenceSession instance can be used to execute the model multiple times, including concurrently, so should only ever be created once per model.
+An `InferenceSession` instance can be used to execute the model multiple times, including concurrently, so should only ever be created once per model.

-Creating an inference session that uses the CPU Execution Provider is initially done in VisionSampleBase::Initialize.
+Creating an `InferenceSession` that uses the CPU Execution Provider is initially done in `VisionSampleBase::Initialize`.

-We also demonstrate the steps to enable an additional execution provider (if available for the platform) in VisionSampleBase::UpdateExecutionProviderAsync.
+We also demonstrate the steps to enable an additional execution provider (if available for the platform) in `VisionSampleBase::UpdateExecutionProviderAsync`.
-As execution providers must be selected prior to the creation of the InferenceSession this necessitates an expensive re-creation of the session in the sample app.
+As execution providers must be selected prior to the creation of the `InferenceSession` this necessitates an expensive re-creation of the session in the sample app.
 Typically you would pre-determine which execution providers you wanted enabled and create the session once with that information.

 The CPU Execution Provider will be able to run all models.